marxmit7/Memojify/README.md

 Currently model is unstable and overfits easily (:funny)

-Try to train the model with as many as possible images and different lightening environment
+Try to train the model with as many as possible images and different environment

 this project is currently in experimental stage and will be worked upon